What Is The Cost Of Live In Care?

 Attendance Allowance

-A none means tested independence payment available for people over pensionable age and it does not matter if you have savings over the current threshold of £23,250.
+A non-means-tested independence payment available for people over pensionable age, and it does not matter if you have savings over the current threshold of £23,250.
 You will be able to claim this if you have a long-term physical or mental health condition or a disability which means you have care and support needs.
 There are two rates available, lower rate is for those with daytime support needs and higher rate for those with day and night support needs and you can access the forms to complete by calling 0800 731 0122

 Local Authority Funding for Care

-If your individual savings are less than the current limit of £23,250 (including ISA’s, stocks and shares etc.) you are entitled to apply for local authority funding to help with the cost of your care and support needs.
+If your individual savings are less than the current limit of £23,250 (including ISA’s, stocks and shares etc.) you may be entitled to apply for local authority funding to help with the cost of your care and support needs.
 Your local authority will complete a Care Act Assessment of your individual support needs and a financial assessment to ensure you are below the savings bracket.
 Once these assessments are completed, you will be advised of the amount of care and support you have been assessed as requiring and the amount the local authority are willing to pay towards the cost of your care.
-You have the right to request direct payments, which is where the money is paid directly to you into a specific bank account to fund your care, and this puts you in control of choosing your care provider.
+You have the right to request direct payments, which means the money is paid directly to you into a specific bank account to fund your care, putting you in control of choosing your care provider.
 Alternatively, you can opt for the local authority to choose your care provider or ask them to fund your existing care provider direct.

 Council Tax Reductions